-Local council fees are like taxes – the cost of living in a community with all the benefits that we enjoy every day.
+Local council can make the house extension process a burden.
+Fees are like taxes – the cost of living in a community with all the benefits that we enjoy every day.
 The City of Melbourne has detailed information about what’s required before undertaking home extensions.

 • Before you build, there are building permits and regulations requirements to meet.

 • Planning permits are required for additions and demolitions of residential properties.